 on campus.
 Click below for more info.

 PBS Documentary, A Matter of Duty, details Kennebec Sheriff Randy Liberty’s personal battle with PTSD and several veterans in his charge at the Kennebec County Jail.
 Liberty’s honesty about his own condition and his efforts to help other veterans vividly depicts the continuing impact of war on the men and women who have served our country.
-For more info click this link: A Matter of Duty or watch it right now:
+For more info click this link: A Matter of Duty

 The University of Maine Cooperative Extension has a presence in all Maine counties Each office receives county government funds for their educational programs and operations.
 Please click here for more information about services available in your county.